Displaying Sunset Times in Javascript using a Free Sunset Times API

 Elevation

 Sunrise and sunset are automatically adjusted for the terrain elevation at the requested coordinates.
 Higher elevations give an earlier sunrise and a later sunset, which matters more than people expect for mountain or coastal locations.
-Pass elevation=false to disable the adjustment, or pass a value in meters (like elevation=1609) to override the detected value.
+The terrain data comes from ETOPO1.
+Pass elevation=false to compute at sea level instead, or pass a value in meters (like elevation=1609) to override what it detected.
+The elevation actually used comes back in the response, so you can check what it picked.

 Timezone